Theta-Limited/DroneModels/README.md

 #### (alternative) Using PIX4D

-From there, follow these instructions using the unaffiliated PIX4D software to calculate calibrations for your particular drone:
+Follow these instructions using the unaffiliated PIX4D software to calculate calibrations for your particular drone:

 https://support.pix4d.com/hc/en-us/articles/206065716-How-to-calibrate-a-Perspective-Lens-Camera